getify/You-Dont-Know-JS/async & performance/ch3.md

 } );
 ```

 **Note:** Developers commonly encounter situations in which they want to do Promise-aware async flow control with utilities that are not themselves Promise-enabled (like `ajax(..)` here, which expects a callback).
 Although the native ES6 `Promise` mechanism doesn't automatically solve this pattern for us, practically all Promise libraries *do*.
 They usually call this process "lifting" or "promisifying" or some variation thereof.
-We'll come back to that pattern later.
+We'll come back to this technique later.

 Using the Promise-returning `request(..)`, we create the first step in our chain implicitly by calling it with the first URL, and chain off that returned promise with the first `then(..)`.

 Once `response1` comes back, we use that value to construct a second URL, and make a second `request(..)` call.
-That second `request(..)` promise is `return`ed so that the second step in our async flow control waits for that Ajax call to complete.
+That second `request(..)` promise is `return`ed so that the third step in our async flow control waits for that Ajax call to complete.
 Finally, we print `response2` once it returns.

 The Promise chain we construct is not only a flow control that expresses a multistep async sequence, but it also acts as a message channel to propagate messages from step to step.

 What if something went wrong in one of the steps of the Promise chain?
-An error/exception is on a per-Promise basis, which means it's possible to catch such an error at some point in the chain, and that catching acts to sort of "reset" the chain back to normal operation at that point:
+An error/exception is on a per-Promise basis, which means it's possible to catch such an error at any point in the chain, and that catching acts to sort of "reset" the chain back to normal operation at that point:

 ```js
 // step 1: